 - analyze web traffic

 This site sets cookies for personalization and analytics purposes.
 If you look at the highlighted example above, you see the cookie named “fontSize”.
 This is an example of a cookie offering personalization.
-If you were to use the button in the top right corner of this site, the server would set a cookie with your new preference rather than the default value.
+If you were to use the button in the top right corner of this site, the server would set a cookie with your new preference and not the default value.

 The part that often scares people is the web analysis.
 In our case, the bottom four cookies starting with an underscore are used for web analysis.
 Some people mistakenly think that cookies allow webmasters or some entity to track all your movements throughout the web.
 They believe the moment you leave my site, I alert Amazon and tell them you’re on your way to buy that book on Outlook.
 At same time, Google is telling me that your second cousin, on your Dad’s side, is heading my way to read about an Excel tip.